LIVE WEBINAR: Wednesday, June 14, 2023, 5:00 PM – 6:00 PM Eastern Time

 Upon completion of this activity, participants should be able to

-Evaluate available data with and the FDA approvals of various immune checkpoint inhibitor based approaches for microsatellite instability-high or mismatch repair-deficient mCRC, and
+• Evaluate available data with and the FDA approvals of various immune checkpoint inhibitor-based approaches for microsatellite instability-high or mismatch repair-deficient mCRC, and identify patients who may benefit from this form of therapy.

-consider the current and future role of various investigational approaches.
+• Recognize available data with anti-HER2 therapy for patients with HER2-positive mCRC, and consider the current and future role of various investigational approaches.

-Describe the published research data with the use of immune checkpoint inhibitors alone or in combination with chemotherapy in the management of gastric/gastroesophageal junction cancer,
+• Describe the published research data with immune checkpoint inhibitors alone or in combination with chemotherapy in the management of gastric/GEJ cancer, and optimally integrate these strategies into nonresearch treatment algorithms.

-Recall the biologic rationale for and available data with the use of HER2 targeted therapy for patients with HER2 overexpressing gastric/gastroesophageal junction cancer and discern the
+• Recall the biological rationale for and available data with HER2-targeted therapy for patients with HER2-overexpressing gastric/gastroesophageal junction cancer, and discern the current and potential clinical applicability of available treatment strategies.

-used in the care of patients with colorectal and gastroesophageal cancers, and apply this information to develop appropriate and effective supportive management plans.
+• Recognize common and rare side effects associated with approved and investigational agents used in the care of patients with colorectal and gastroesophageal cancers, and apply this information to develop appropriate and effective supportive management plans.

 Accreditation Statement